 6. Get a Money-Making App

 How about earning some bucks through your everyday spending?
 Ampli is a free app that automatically rewards you with cash back on your eligible purchases.
 All you have to do is shop at participating retailers and you’ll automatically be credited with the cash back amount.
-None of the retailers currently include grocery stores, but if you can put the cash earned on other purchases towards your next grocery shopping trip.
+None of the retailers currently include grocery stores, but you can put the cash earned on other purchases towards your next grocery shopping trip.

 7. Buy in Bulk

 You can divide people into two camps – those who love Costco and those who don’t.
 If a trip to Costco is your jam, then we’re preaching to the converted.
 If you’re not a card-carrying Costco member, you can still buy larger sizes at most supermarkets.
 When pantry items with a long shelf are on sale – like canned goods, pasta, or toiletries – it makes sense to stock up and save.
-Similarly, buying meat, such as chicken breasts or minced beef, in bulk packs then freezing them in smaller portions will help you save on groceries.
+Similarly, buying meat, such as chicken breasts or minced beef, in bulk packs and then freezing them in smaller portions will help you save on groceries.

 Generally, it’s more cost-effective to buy items in a larger size.
 Look closely at the price label grocers affix to shelves to find the cost per unit and compare.
 For instance, a 900g bag of rice can cost you 41 cents per 100g, while the same brand in a 2k bag works out to just 20 cents per 100g.
 That is more than 50% savings.
 If you want the cost savings but don’t have the storage space or need for bulk items, pair up with a neighbour or friend so you can split larger purchases.